 Seniors are living longer.
-The average age expectancy for a female in Canada is 87; average male is 84.
-In the U.S. the figures are: females 81 and males 76.
+The average age expectancy for a female in Canada is 87; the average male is 84.
+In the U.S. the figures are females 81 and males 76.

 Statistics Canada estimates that 25% of Canadians will be seniors by 2041 with those 85 and over leading the way.

 In the U.S., the population aged 65 and over is projected to be 83.7 million in 2050.

 It is projected that 17 percent of the world’s population, by 2050 (1.6 billion), will be seniors.

 SENIORS IN DEBT

 According to the Bank of Canada (May 2018), Canadian households owed more than 2.1 trillion dollars at the end of September, up 1.4 percent from the summer.

 A 2017 report by Equifax Canada states that seniors are increasing their debt at a faster pace than other Canadians and according to Statistics Canada, 34% of retirees over 55 are still carrying debt.

 One in three Canadian adults is not financially prepared for retirement (in Ontario, two-thirds feel they won’t have enough money to retire on).

 Here is another startling statistic: In Canada, according to the Broadbent Institute, 28% of single women seniors are living in poverty, and 24% of single senior males!